GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 <img src="/images/2024-01-13_GIS-land-to-layers.jpeg" alt="graphic Title: Vector embeddings.
 Turning words into numbers.
 Shows 3 phrases of words on the left side of the graphic The cat sat on the mat in red text, The dog sat on the frog in blue, and The centipede sat wherever it wanted in pink.
 Each phrase has an arrow pointing to a rectangle labeled LLM.
 There's a single arrow linking the LLM to a grid on the right.
 The grid is labeled vector space.
 There are three points on the grid in colours matching the text.
 Red dot is in upper right.
 Pink is on the left above centre, and the blue is at the bottom almost in line with the red dot."/>

-The two graphics above shows how AI vector databases looked identical to a graphic of a GIS layer.
+The two graphics above shows how AI vector databases looked very similar to a graphic of GIS layers.
 Laurie Voss's explanation of how AI's answer questions using vector databases had so many similarities with spatial data analysis.

 1. Which answer is more likely depends on how spatially close the question or phrase is to the piece of data the AI uses to answer the user's question or complete a sentence.
 2. Even though Voss didn't explain the mathematics of vector space, it should be the same or almost the same as that used in spatial data analysis.